SoundSkote/skote-portfolio-site/src/posts/Blog0_Setting_Up.md

 ### Planning ahead

 Before diving into the work, planning is crucial.
 It helps me track progress and prioritize important tasks.
 After playing the game, I created a spreadsheet listing all the sounds I need to make.
-This provides a good initial picture of the game’s audio needs,
+This provides a good initial picture of the game’s audio needs. \
+\

 ![Lyra Control Asset List!](/blogImages/post0.png "Lyra Control Asset List")